CloudGenUser/sftp-cg-lib/README.md

 - **Args:**
 Needed:
 flag: The string that contains the actinon to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
 The string is not case sensitive.
-host: The host where you will connect, can be a url or ip.
+host: The host where where the connection will be stablished, can be a url or ip.
-path: The path wehere you will be working on.
+path: The path that will be used to work on.
-port: The port where you will access to the sftp server.,
+port: The port that is open to access to the sftp server.,
 username: The username that have grants to connect with the sftp server.
-content: The content of the file, we want to save. path The path where the file will be saved.
+content: The content of the file, that will be saved. path The path where the file will be saved.
-file: The name and extension we wanto to use for the new file.
+file: The name and extension that will be used for the new file.
 Optionals:
-key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
+key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if this parameter is used avoid to use the password parameter, in case the two parameters are specified this will have priority and the password will be ignored.
 password: This parameter contains the password that can stablish connection with the sftp.
-encoding: The enconging that we want to use to get the file, if this parameter is not sended base64 will be taken as default.
+encoding: The enconging that will be used to get the file, if this parameter is not sended base64 will be taken as default.

 - **Description:** This request will save a file inside the sftp, the string with the content could be in severals formats, the parameter encoding sloud be specified in case of a content different to base64.
 Once the request is sended, the answear will be a string in a JSon format with the result of the excecution.